VK2SWL/DVB-S-S2-Multicast-Audio-Receiver/README.md

 # Third-party software
 TSDuck is distributed under the BSD 2-Clause license; its notice is included under THIRD-PARTY-LICENSES.
 VLC, Python, Qt/PySide6, Paramiko and tuner drivers retain their respective licenses.

+# Help
+For Help and feedback please email me at VK3SWL@Hotmail.com